pnp/pnpjs/docs/news/2020-year-in-review.md

 ## Sponsors

-We want to thank our sponsors for their continued support in 2020!
-This year the money went towards helping offset the cost and shipping of hoodies to contributors and sponsors.
+We want to thank our sponsors for their support in 2020!
+This year we put the money towards helping offset the cost and shipping of hoodies to contributors and sponsors.
 Your continued generosity makes a big difference in our ability to recognize and reward the folks building PnPjs.

 **Thank You**